Abstract algebra: Early ring theory

 Noncommutative ring theory began with extensions of the complex numbers to hypercomplex numbers, specifically William Rowan Hamilton's quaternions in 1843.
 Many other number systems followed shortly.
-In 1844, Hamilton presented biquaternions, Cayley introduced octonions, and Grassman introduced exterior algebras.
+In 1844, Hamilton presented biquaternions, Cayley introduced octonions, and Grassmann introduced exterior algebras.
 James Cockle presented tessarines in 1848 and coquaternions in 1849.
 William Kingdon Clifford introduced split-biquaternions in 1873.
 In addition Cayley introduced group algebras over the real and complex numbers in 1854 and square matrices in two papers of 1855 and 1858.

 Once there were sufficient examples, it remained to classify them.
 In an 1870 monograph, Benjamin Peirce classified the more than 150 hypercomplex number systems of dimension below 6, and gave an explicit definition of an associative algebra.
 He defined nilpotent and idempotent elements and proved that any algebra contains one or the other.
 He also defined the Peirce decomposition.
 Frobenius in 1878 and Charles Sanders Peirce in 1881 independently proved that the only finite-dimensional division algebras over $\mathbb{R}$ were the real numbers, the complex numbers, and the quaternions.
 In the 1880s Killing and Cartan showed that semisimple Lie algebras could be decomposed into simple ones, and classified all simple Lie algebras.
 Inspired by this, in the 1890s Cartan, Frobenius, and Molien proved (independently) that a finite-dimensional associative algebra over $\mathbb{R}$ or $\mathbb{C}$ uniquely decomposes into the direct sums of a nilpotent algebra and a semisimple algebra that is the product of some number of simple algebras, square matrices over division algebras.
 Cartan was the first to define concepts such as direct sum and simple algebra, and these concepts proved quite influential.
 In 1907 Wedderburn extended Cartan's results to an arbitrary field, in what are now called the Wedderburn principal theorem and Artin–Wedderburn theorem.